(Sittin' On) The Dock of the Bay: Origins

 From those sessions emerged Redding's final recorded work, including "Dock of the Bay," which was recorded on November 22, with additional overdubs on December 7.
 Redding's restrained yet emotive delivery is backed by Cropper's succinct guitar playing.
 The song is somewhat different in style from most of Redding's recordings.
 While discussing it with his wife, Redding said that he wanted it to "be a little different", to "change his style".
 There were concerns that the song had too much of a pop feel.
 There were discussions of contracting the Stax gospel act the Staple Singers to record backing vocals, but this was never carried out.
 Redding considered the song unfinished, and planned to record what he considered a final version, but never got the chance.

 The song features a whistled melody heard before it fades out; it is unclear who performed it.
 Some sources claim Sam Taylor, a guitarist/bandleader for Redding during the 1960s, overdubbed Redding's original, weaker whistle.
 However, Cropper insists that Redding's original whistle was used.

-Redding continued touring after the sessions, and after his death, Cropper mixed "Dock of the Bay" at Stax Studios.
+Redding continued touring after the sessions.
+Cropper mixed "Dock of the Bay" at Stax Studios after Redding's death.
 He added the sound of seagulls and crashing waves, as Redding had requested, recalling the sounds he had heard staying on the houseboat.